 Taxation regulations in the country apply to both individuals and companies; there is regional levels and national levels tax system classifications.

 The monthly tax compliance in Indonesia ranges from corporate income tax, employee withholding tax, value added tax, and individual income tax.
-A foreign that registered the company under a local nominee needs to follow Indonesian tax regulations.
+A foreign that registered the company under a special purpose vehicle needs to follow Indonesian tax regulations.
 The same with representative offices which have to register as taxpayers and pay income tax to employees.
 Indonesian companies have to make and submit their tax reports the moment they get their tax ID number.
 This also a requirement even for a company with lack of business activity or profit.

 To avoid dealing with taxes, auditing, and other accountings, consider using a third-party service.
 Therefore, Cekindo present as a PEO company leader in Indonesia that helps expats manage their businesses’ HR-related concerns from hiring, training, payroll, legalities, insurance, accounting, auditing, as well as tax and payroll reporting, among others.